Debbie Rodrigues | Oct 1, 2018 | 0

 You can use Evernote* for all your projects!

 Let’s say that for some projects you may need to collect a lot of information in advance.
-Let’s say for a home renovation, for example.
+For example for a home renovation.
 Before starting with the work itself, you want to gather as many ideas as possible, including contractors and shop addresses.

-With Evernote* you can dump all the gather information in one place.
+With Evernote* you can dump all the gathered information in one place.
 To retrieve it, you can use the search option, any predefined tags, or notebooks.